-There were no material operational risk concentrations as at 31st December 2021.
+There were no material operational risk concentrations as at 31st December 2022.

-The COVID-19 pandemic has heightened the inherent operational risks of EIL which had an impact on health and safety risks, cyber risks, adequacy of human resources at the Head Office and branches, and other operational risks relating to the enforced working from home arrangements and staff absences due to sickness.
+The COVID-19 pandemic had heightened the inherent operational risks of EIL which had an impact on health and safety risks, cyber risks, adequacy of human resources at the Head Office and branches, and other operational risks relating to the enforced working from home arrangements and staff absences due to sickness.
 Further to the information provided below, the Company has implemented additional processes and controls to mitigate these risks and continues to monitor risks to ensure they remain at an acceptable level.

 The Company manages people's risk through its Human Resources ('HR') who is supported by members of Senior Management.
 This includes regular communication with staff, regular in-house and outsourced training for staff and executives and the focus on retention through employee engagement surveys.
-During 2020 and 2021, the HR has focused on ensuring the health and safety and the personal resilience and mental wellbeing of employees.
+During 2022, HR has focused on ensuring the health and safety and the personal resilience and mental wellbeing of employees.
+The Company has adapted to post-pandemic reality and our offices are operating under normal conditions with staff working from offices.

 IT has been the major investment by the Company in the past years to ensure that IT continues to satisfy business requirements and that the Company continues to adapt to the evolving IT environment.
 The IT department is also responsible for the management of IT safety and security, including information security and cyber risks.
 A number of IT policies are also in place in order to mitigate IT risks and information security risks.
-During 2021, the IT department continued monitoring information security and cyber risks.
+During 2022, the IT department continued monitoring information security and cyber risks.

-After considering a number of alternative IT systems over the past years, in 2021 the Board of EIL has commissioned the implementation of a new integrated insurance software system.
+After considering a number of alternative IT systems over the past years, the Board of EIL has commissioned the implementation of a new integrated insurance software system.
 The proposed integrated solution will provide a significantly improved IT platform to allow EIL to better service its customers and meet current and future operational and regulatory requirements.